AstroAir/feishu-webhook-bot/docs/guides/yaml-configuration-guide.md

 # YAML Configuration Guide

-This guide covers the enhanced YAML configuration system for the Feishu Webhook Bot, including automated tasks, plugin configuration, environment management, and more.
+This guide covers the advanced YAML configuration system for the Feishu Webhook Bot, including automated tasks, plugin configuration, environment management, and more.

 ## Table of Contents